How to Settle Your FTB Tax Debt in California (Orange County Guide)

 Serving clients across California with a focus on Orange County, we’re here to help you settle your tax debt, protect your assets, and move forward with confidence.

-Can I really settle my FTB tax debt for less than I owe?
+Can I really settle my FTB tax debt?

-Do I need a tax professional to settle with the FTB?
+Do I need a CPA to settle my tax debt with the FTB?

 📣 About the Author